Can You Freeze Masa for Tamales

 • Make the masa dough according to your recipe.

-• Gather the masa (or any leftover masa) and place in a freezer bag, resealable plastic bag or freezer safe container.
+• Gather the masa (or any leftover masa) and place in a freezer bag, resealable plastic bag, or freezer-safe container.

 • Label the bag or container with the date and contents.